cazyw/templateHTML/README.md

 Still a work in progress

 ## Web
-Template folders for:
+Template folders/settings for:
 * Express Server App
 * React and Express Server App

 ## Terminal
-Files to assist with colour modifications for"
+Files to assist with colour modifications and git status for
 * cmder
 * git bash
-* macox terminal
+* macosx terminal

 ## Editors
 Settings for
 * vscode

+Use [Setting Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) to sync settings across devices (e.g. home and work)

 ## Notes, Tips and Tricks
 Helpful tips and notes and commands for: